min69u/Reforestation/README.md

-## People who don't eat gluten are really going against the grain.
+## There’s a new type of broom out, it’s sweeping the nation.